axelnissim-personal/CoherentCuriosity/Toward_an_Epistemic_Physics:_Coherent_Curiosity_and_the_Reframing_of_Intelligence_and_Consciousness.md

 Contradictions can exist only within representations.
 Therefore, all paradoxes and inconsistencies are artifacts of the representational system, not of reality itself.

+## The Zeroth Universal Unknotting Algorithm

+Identify Paradox: A point where theory and observation, or logic and experience, create an irreconcilable contradiction.

+Assume Coherence: Apply the Zeroth Law: "Reality does not do that."
+The contradiction is an artifact.

+Trace the Artifact: Don't try to "solve" the paradox within the current model.
+Instead, identify the representational axiom that makes the paradox inevitable (e.g., "consciousness is separate from matter," "collapse is a physical event," "space and time are absolute").

+Reframe the Foundation: Discard or transform that foundational axiom.
+Seek the new representation in which the paradox simply cannot be formulated—where it becomes a non-question.

 ## 1. Introduction: From Computation to Coherence